OfficeDev/office-js-docs-pr/docs/tutorials/word-tutorial.md

 ## Next steps

 In this tutorial, you've created a Word task pane add-in that inserts and replaces text, images, and other content in a Word document.
-To learn more about building Word add-ins, continue to the following article:
+To learn more about building Word add-ins, continue to the following article.

 > [!div class="nextstepaction"]
 > [Word add-ins overview](../word/word-add-ins-programming-overview.md)